avramidis/Broomhead-etal-2000-model/README.md

 http://eprints.ma.man.ac.uk/217/01/covered/MIMS_ep2006_62.pdf
 http://link.springer.com/article/10.1007/s00285-005-0336-4

+An optimisation method for this model can be found at: Avramidis, Eleftherios, and Ozgur E. Akman.
+"Optimisation of an exemplar oculomotor model using multi-objective genetic algorithms executed on a GPU-CPU combination."
+BMC Systems Biology 11.1 (2017): 40.
+DOI: 10.1186/s12918-017-0416-2

 This codebase was developed in collaboration with [Dr. Ozgur E. Akman](http://emps.exeter.ac.uk/mathematics/staff/oea201) at the [University of Exeter, UK](http://www.exeter.ac.uk/).

 ##How to run the code##